Residence permit self-employed person

 Essential interest to the Dutch economy

+Are you going to work as a self-employed person in the Netherlands?
+Your product or service needs to be of essential interest for the Dutch economy.
 The product or services you offer must be new for the Netherlands.
 To assess this, the IND requests advice from the Netherlands Enterprise Agency (RVO).
 The RVO gives advice on behalf of the Minister of Economic Affairs.
+For more information, visit www.rvo.nl/en.

 The RVO assesses the essential interest of the work you want to start as a self-employed person in these 3 areas: